What’s new in Angular Version 7

-The release candidate of Version 7 of Angular, Google’s popular JavaScript framework for building mobile and desktop applications, is now here.
-The production version’s release is slated for October 17, 2018.
+The production release of Version 7 of Angular, Google’s popular JavaScript framework for building mobile and desktop applications, is now here.

 Angular provides dependency injection, particularly useful for assembling data services for applications, along with use of an HTML template to compose components.
 In Angular, developers still compose components with an HTML component that connects to TypeScript code for imperative parts of the program.